RNCTX/kong-ddwrt-v3-readonly-nginx/README.md

 This means that before Nginx will write a log anywhere else, it checks for its log folder under /opt to be writable.
 If you wish to run packages on /opt mounted read-only to avoid wearing out your flash device, as I do, then that won't work.
 Nginx never releases that default logfile location.
 As long as Nginx is running, you can't remount /opt as read-only.

 If only Nginx were trying to put its default log under the ramdisk on /tmp, this would be fixed and Nginx would be totally usable with /opt mounted on the flash device as read-only.
 You could then, say... redirect Nginx logs to a remote syslog on another machine, which makes way more sense than writing logs to a USB stick (and also eliminates the obvious physical security issue with putting SSL keys on a USB stick, too).
-Nginx supports syslog by default, so that would be a trivial (just config, no re-compile) change to make.
+Nginx supports remote syslogs by default, so that would be a trivial (just config, no re-compile) change to make.

 So this re-build of the Nginx binary does just that: points Nginx logs, lock, and pid to existing folders on the /tmp ramdisk.